 - Cool at room-temperature for 1 hour, then chill thoroughly in the fridge before cutting into bars.

-- Serve with whipped topping or vanilla ice cream and cinnamon.
+- Serve with whipped cream or vanilla ice cream and cinnamon.
 Store covered and refrigerated.

 Recipe slightly adapted from CookingClassy